alumae/kaldi-offline-transcriber/README.md

 The system performs:
   * Speech/non-speech detection, speech segmentation, speaker diarization (using the LIUMSpkDiarization package, http://lium3.univ-lemans.fr/diarization)
   * Two-pass decoding
-    - With Kaldi's "online-nnet2" style acoustic models that use i-vectors for speaker adaptation
+    - With Kaldi's so-called chain TDNN acoustic models that use i-vectors for speaker adaptation
     - Rescoring with a larger language model
   * Finally, the recognized words are reconstructed into compound words (i.e., decoding is done using de-compounded words).
     This is the only part that is specific to Estonian.

-Trancription is performed in roughly 1.3x realtime on a 8 year old server, using one CPU.
+Trancription is performed in roughly 0.6x realtime on a 10 year old server, using one CPU.
-E.g., transcribing a radio inteview of length 8:23 takes about 11:20 minutes.
-This can be accelerated to be faster than realtime using multithreaded decoding (see below).
+E.g., transcribing a radio inteview of length 8:23 takes about 5 minutes.

 Memory requirements: during most of the work, less than 1 GB of memory is used.